Bankruptcy Counseling FAQ

 Does the bankruptcy counseling certificate expire?

 Bankruptcy regulations require consumers to receive counseling within 180 days of filing.
-If you choose to file more than 180 days past the date of your initial bankruptcy counseling session, you will need to schedule another appointment to talk with a trained bankruptcy counselor.
+If you choose to file more than 180 days past the date of your initial bankruptcy counseling session, you will need again to talk with a trained bankruptcy counselor.

 Do I need an attorney to file bankruptcy?

 Consumers filing for bankruptcy protection can file on their own; however, bankruptcy laws can be quite complicated.
 A trusted attorney may prove to be helpful.
-To find a bankruptcy attorney, consumers can ask someone they trust to recommend a good attorney or use the Attorney Locator resource at Bankruptcy.org to find a trusted attorney in your area.
+To find a bankruptcy attorney, consumers can ask someone they trust to recommend a good attorney.
 Take the time to make sure the attorney you choose is properly qualified and a good match.
 Filing bankruptcy can be an emotional event so it is important for filers to have a good relationship with their attorney.

 Why do I have to take an education course after I filed?